Sammy at Welcome Center

 Applying

 Your status depends on whether you meet the federal criteria for being an independent student.
 This has less to do with your individual financial circumstances and more to do with the federal guidelines.
-For example, students age 24 and over are considered independent, as are married students or those with children they take care of.
-Veterans and those on active duty with the armed forces are considered independent.
-But these are just a few examples of the most common criteria.
-See this reference on Studentaid.gov for a more detailed list of criteria.
+For a detailed list of the criteria, please click here.

-Your dependency status determines whether financial information from your parents needs to be included in your application and whether their finances will be considered in determining your aid eligibility.
+Your dependency status determines whether your parent's financial information needs to be included in your application and whether their finances will be considered when determining your financial aid eligibility.

 If you need help completing your FAFSA or CADAA application you can visit our workshops calendar located on our home page for dates and times or you can also contact us at financial.aid@cabrillo.edu or (831) 479-6548 and we would be happy to assist you.